Do outdoor banners need wind slits? Sublimated versus DSG displays. And, is it normal for a banner to have a glare look?

 Question: My last banner stand graphic had a lot of glare.
 Is this normal?

 Yes, for some companies that sell low-end roll-up banners it is.
 We often replace graphics for clients who are unhappy with an unsatisfactory plasticky roll up banner that they purchase for cheap and got just in time to go to the next trade show.

 This is a pet peeve of mine for a couple reasons.
 The first is the mentality that saving money is all there is to shopping online.
 Just go out and compare prices and go with el cheapo company and save money.

 Problem is, you end up buying the banner twice when you see the cheap quality and realize that your banner’s looking cheap is making your company look cheap, and a cheap company most likely skimps on quality and service, right?

 So, yes, for some printers, that is normal.
 Our preference is to go with either a non-glare DSG (see above question), or with dye sublimation printed cloth or fabric banners.
 They always look great, expensive (even though they’re not really expensive), and make your company look like a company you’d want to do business with.

-More about dye sublimation printed banners can be found here.
+More about custom printing of dye sublimation printed banners can be found here.